-The school/college will normally seek to discuss any needs or concerns about a child with their parents or carers.
+The school will normally seek to discuss any needs or concerns about a child with their parents or carers.
 This must be handled sensitively.
 Where an Early Help Assessment would benefit the child and their family the most appropriate member of staff should approach the parent/carer to take this forward.
 In situations where there are serious/complex needs or child protection concerns the Designated Safeguarding Lead (DSL) will make contact with the parent or carer.
-However, if the setting believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from Children's Social Care.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from Children's Social Care.

-Getting early help for the child
+Getting help for the child

 If a referral to Social Care is not considered appropriate, consideration should be made to what support the child and family needs.
-The school/college will consider what support could be offered within the setting via pastoral support processes or whether it may be useful to undertake an Early Help Assessment (EHA) to clarify the child's needs/strengths and the support required and/or make a referral for other services.
+The school will consider what support could be offered within the school, it may be useful to undertake an Early Help Assessment (EHA) to clarify the child's needs/strengths and the supports required and/or make a referral for other services.

-Full written records of the information that the Designated Safeguarding Lead (DSL) or deputy received, detailing the actions taken or not taken and the reasons for these will be made.
+Full written records of the information that the Designated Safeguarding Lead (DSL) received, detailing the actions taken or not taken and the reasons for these will be made.
 See Derby Education Providers Safeguarding/Child Protection File Guidance.